Skip to main content

 Is the SEO Score Checker free to use?

-Yes, the SEO Score Checker is completely free with no usage limits, no signup, and no watermarked reports.
+Yes, the Best Answer Hub SEO Score Checker is completely free with no usage limits, no signup, and no watermarked reports.
 You can audit as many pages as you want, as often as you want.
 Unlike paid tools like Ahrefs, Semrush, or Screaming Frog, there are no monthly subscription fees or crawl credit limits.
 Every audit runs directly between your browser and the target webpage.

 How does the SEO Score Checker work?